July 26, 2024

 1. Retail sales by staff at the Register

-The Retail sales by staff at register report in Shopify POS shows the sales made by each staff member at your POS locations.
+The Retail sales by staff at the register report in Report Pundit POS show the sales made by each staff member at your POS locations.
 This report is only available with the Shopify POS Pro plan.
 It includes details such as the staff member who processed the sale, the POS location where the sale occurred, and the percentage of sales that had staff assigned to line items.

 1. Payment outstanding

-The Payment Outstanding Report explains the amount a customer still owes on an order that is not fully paid.
-This usually applies to orders with deferred payment terms, where payment is due later, or to orders marked as payment pending or overdue.
-In Shopify, you can manage these by setting payment terms, sending invoices, and tracking order status in your admin.
+The Payment Outstanding Report shows how much money a customer still needs to pay for an order.
+This usually happens when the payment is due later, or when an order is marked as pending or overdue.
+In Shopify, you can handle these by setting payment terms, sending invoices, and keeping track of unpaid orders in your admin.

 1. Payment Term